mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 ##

 #### 154. Pods can have startup and runtime errors - Explain what some of these errors mean and 2-3 common culprits  (These wil come in handy for various interview questions)
+          Imagine the interviewer asking you about each specific one and you having explain that one.

      Answer: